mukul1203/whatsapp/README.md

 1. Some SQL queries on it locally, CRUD
 2. Autoincrementing user id works?
 3. Killing the container and restarting persists the data?
+### Outputs
+The db was setup successfully with two tables viz. auth_users and profiles.
+CRUD was tested on both.
+Container stop and start retains data.

+## Goal 5
+Connect auth service to this db so that a user signup persists in db, returns the user id.
+And a user login checks against db and updates the last login time in db.
+### Steps
+1. Update auth server code to know the postgres server and db details to allow connection.
+2. Update the auth server code to make write and read calls.
+### Test
+1. Sign up creates entry in both the tables (profiles table can be create with some defaults or empty)
+2. Login verifies the user and updates login time stamp in db.
+### Outputs
+1. Was able to sign up new users, which adds to both the tables.
+2. Was able to login with existing user name and pwd.
+3. Failing signup for existing email id verified.
+4. Failing login for invalid email or wrong password verified.

 (Misc)
 1. Given the current code of server, multiple client connections will be processed in a single thread one after another.
 We don't have parallel processing.
 Seems like it would be good to have a thread pool and offload the work to that?
 Only if needed?
 Does nodejs even allow spawning threads?